Foundation Course in Play Therapy 2020

 The seminars and lectures are integrated into the workshop experiences.
 Each workshop will be part experiential play therapy and part seminar/lecture.
 The seminars will often comprise presentations of clinical / therapeutic work and opportunity for group discussions.
 Visiting experts from different fields will lead seminars/lectures on particular specialist areas of play therapy practice.

-Successful completion of the course requires a minimum attendance of 80% and a satisfactory final Journey Story.
-A certificate of attendance will be awarded.
+Participants will need to complete a minimum of 80% of the course and a satisfactory final Journey Story in order to receive an attendance certificate.
 This will not automatically ensure a student’s entry to the Roehampton University MA in Play Therapy; however, individuals considering applying for Professional training are encouraged to complete a Foundation Course.

 A programme of experiential workshops led by the course facilitators and seminars given by visiting Play Therapists from a wide range of fields.